Jessika Gotti Goes Braless Under Sheer Robe

 In the caption, the social media sensation stated that the photo was taken in her “guest house.”
 She also provided Fashion Nova Men additional advertisement by tagging the brand.

-The post appears to be a fan favorite as it soon amassed more than 3,000 likes.
+The post appears to be a fan favorite, as it soon amassed more than 3,000 likes.
 Many of her admirers also took the time to shower her with compliments in the comments section.

 “So beautiful and a beautiful body,” wrote one fan.